-· Low blood sugar (hypoglycemia).
+• Low blood sugar (hypoglycemia).
 Your risk for getting low blood sugar is higher if you take another medicine that can cause low blood sugar.
-Signs and symptoms of low blood sugar may include: headache, dizziness, drowsiness, sweating, weakness, irritability, hunger, blurred vision, fast heartbeat, feeling jittery, confusion, and anxiety.
-Talk to your healthcare provider about how to treat low blood sugar.
+Signs and symptoms of low blood sugar include: headache dizziness drowsiness weakness irritability hunger blurred vision fast heartbeat feeling jittery confusion anxiety

-· Kidney problems (kidney failure).
-In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may worsen kidney problems.
+• Kidney problems (kidney failure).
+In people who have kidney problems, the occurrence of diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration) which may cause kidney problems to get worse.

-Low potassium in your blood (hypokalemia).
+• Low potassium in your blood (hypokalemia).

 • Heart failure.
-Taking certain diabetes pills called TZDs (thiazolidinediones) with SOLIQUA 100/33 may cause heart failure in some people.
+Taking certain diabetes pills called TZDs with SOLIOUA 100/33 may cause heart failure in some people.
 This can happen even if you have never had heart failure or heart problems before.
-If you already have heart failure, it may get worse while you take TZDs with SOLIQUA 100/33.
-Tell your healthcare provider if you have any new or worse symptoms of heart failure, including shortness of breath, swelling of your ankles or feet, or sudden weight gain.
-Your healthcare provider may need to change or stop your treatments if you have worsening heart failure.
+If you already have heart failure it may get worse while you take TZDs with SOLIQUA 100/33.
+Your healthcare provider should monitor you closely while you are taking TZDs with SOLIQUA 100/33.
+Tell your healthcare provider if you have any new or worse symptoms of heart failure including shortness of breath, swelling of your ankles or feet, or sudden weight gain.
+Treatment with TZDs and SOLIQUA 100/33 may need to be adjusted or stopped by your healthcare provider if you have new or worse heart failure.